kajvdv/pesten-online/README.md

 x Choose own name
-- Reconnect
+x Reconnect
-- Go back to lobby on disconnect
+x Go back to lobby on disconnect
-- Show current games
+- Show current games user has joined
 - Creating Lobby with button
 - Back to lobby page when won